nv-legate/legate.core/README.md

 control replication, Legate will actually replicate the Legate program and run it across all the nodes of the machine at the same time.
-These copies of the program all cooperate logically to appear to execute as one logical program.
+These copies of the program all cooperate logically to appear to execute as one program.
 When communication is necessary between different computations, the Legion runtime's program analysis will automatically detect it and insert the necessary data movement and synchronization across nodes (or GPU framebuffers).
 This is the transformation that allows